 - Lighting for an Exotic Interior

-Lighting is a an important element of Moroccan décor.
-Moroccan lighting focuses on dim lighting created by lamps and pendants made from colored glass, cut metal and carved wood.
+Lighting is an important element of Moroccan décor.
+Moroccan lighting focuses on dim lighting created by lamps and pendants made from colored glass, cut metal, and carved wood.
 Using candles in traditional lamps will add the romantic element of moving light to your décor and exotic scents.

 - Floors in Moroccan Interiors

 Floors of dark hardwood are covered with plush Boucherouite or Beni Ourain rugs and stacked floor cushions to create the perfect base for a Moroccan style room.
 Ceramic tile is often on used for flooring and gives a coolness much welcomed in the hot weather.